pythononwheels/medium.py/README.md

 ## This is an impression of the article online edit mode:

+You can see the inline medium like toolbar right there.
+You can also see that the selected text is currently formatted as <H4>.
+The *code*, *pyhton* and *js* buttons format code already prepared for highlight.js (right code class="", p and br removed ... after copy & paste)

 ![article edit mode](https://raw.githubusercontent.com/pythononwheels/medium.py/master/static/images/Screenshot_2018-10-18_medium_py_edit.png)

 ## This is a website screenshot of a demo article in show mode:

+This is also the demo article included in the bundle...

 ![article show mode](https://raw.githubusercontent.com/pythononwheels/medium.py/master/static/images/Screenshot_2018-10-18_medium_py_show.png)